melmanm/melmanm.github.io/_posts/2023-01-30-article3-openid-connect-session-management.md

 Main limitation of frontend logout solutions is, again, related with third-party cookies.
 Since *frontchannel_logout_uri* is iframed and called on IdP, there might be some limitations with access to RP’s cookies.

 #### Limitation 2: URI fragment component
 Additionally, *frontchannel_logout_uri* must not contains fragment component (like example.com#logout).
-It is natural navigation approach in some SPA frameworks.
+Many SPA frameworks uses fragment components for routing.

 ### Back-Channel Logout
 Back-Channel Logout is described in [OpenId Connect documentation](https://openid.net/specs/openid-connect-backchannel-1_0.html).
 Logout information is sent to all RPs using current browser session via back-channel.
 In response to */logout* request IdP creates a [*logout_token*](https://openid.net/specs/openid-connect-backchannel-1_0.html#LogoutToken) and sends it via back-channel POST call to RP’s */backchannel_logout_uri*. *backchannel_logout_uri* is associated with RP in IdP client registration properties.